-Getting a deep, manly voice is just another one of the changes that boys go through as they grow into men.
+Getting a deeper voice is just another one of the changes that teenagers go through as they grow older.

 When will my voice break?